 Partial Dentures: Partial Dentures are different not just because they only replace some teeth and not a full set, but because they rest on a metal framework that attaches to the patient’s natural teeth.
 In certain cases, crowns are placed on some of the natural teeth to serve as anchors for the partial dentures.
 Given their functionality, Partial Dentures can be thought of as a manner of removable dental bridge.

-Benefits of Getting Dentures and Partials
+Benefits of Getting Dentures in Costa Rica

 Dentures not only help restore your smile and give you back dental functionality, such as eating and speaking naturally, but also eliminate the sagging of the skin around the mouth that would give a person a look of being much older than they really are.
 They also prevent muscular sagging, effectively preserving some of the muscle tone of your face.